Packing Instructions

 • 1 box of tissues

-• Ample hygiene products (e.g. deodorant, pads, tampons, razors, etc.)
+• Ample hygiene/personal care products (e.g. deodorant, pads, tampons, razors, lip balm etc.)

 Sundry items

-• Stationary: paper, envelopes, stamps, prepared Walden email sheets, pens and/or pencils.
+• Stationary: prepared Walden email letter sheets, black pens, paper, envelopes, stamps

 • 1 extra pair of prescription glasses (for campers who wear them)